 We are facing an interesting year for patient financial responsibility in 2021.
 Healthcare is still grappling with coronavirus, but several promising vaccines that are currently being administered bring hope, and hopefully relief, for providers and their patients.

 Patients have struggled to pay healthcare costs for years, but the pandemic brought it to a whole other level with patients avoiding care due to the severity of the virus and limited finances.
-If 2021 trends fall into place, it will put patients in a better place with managing their healthcare costs.
+If 2021 trends fall into place, it will put patients in a better place with managing their financial responsibility for medical bills.

 Price Transparency is Prevalent